Hot Water Seed Treatment

 There are many options for water bath equipment; cheaper options likely require you to watch and adjust the temperature constantly where more expensive options may be more precise and hands-off.
 Stirring hot plates start at about $400.
 Both analog and digital precision water baths run at about $700 minimum.
 Laboratory thermometers are about $15.

 UMass Hot Water Seed Treatment Service

 If the procedure above sounds daunting or you’re not sure you want to invest in hot water treatment equipment, we can treat your seed for you!
-For in-formation about this service, including shipping and pricing information, please see our Hot Water Seed Treatment Submission Form.
+For information about this service, including shipping and pricing information, please see the hot water seed treatment submission form below.